Blackcurrant: Beverages

 In Russia, blackcurrant leaves may be used for flavoring tea or preserves, such as pickled cucumbers, and berries for home winemaking.
 Sweetened vodka may also be infused with blackcurrant leaves making a deep greenish-yellow beverage with a tart flavor and astringent taste.
 The berries may be infused in a similar manner.

 In the Netherlands, blackcurrants are used in a carbonated soft drink named "cassis", not to be confused with the alcoholic crème de cassis liqueur.
 The variety by Hero has been made since 1938 with blackcurrant juice concentrate as well as a small quantity of fermented blackcurrant juice.

 Blackcurrant seed oil is an ingredient in cosmetics preparations, often in combination with vitamin E. The leaves can be extracted to yield a yellow dye, and the fruit is a source for a blue or violet dye resulting from its rich content of anthocyanins.

+Perfumery

+The unopened buds of blackcurrant are distilled for their essential oil for use in perfumery.
+The fruity/terpenic aroma is described as "terpenic, nutmeg, neroli, basil, marjoram".